Deep1218/reusable/README.md

 # Requirement Description

-    The application will only accept the Video file types (mp4,m4v).
+    The application will only accept the Video file and also accept multiple video file.
+    (mp4,m4v).